Rail transport in Mexico: Expansion

 In January 2022, the Mexican Secretary of communications and transport approved a 180 Kilometer rail expansion in the Durango-Mazatlan corridor.
 It has an estimated cost of 1.2 billion dollars to revive and expand the abandoned corridor under a private-public partnership with the company Caxxor Group, as part of the USMCA agreement.

-In December 2023, passenger service on Line Z was inaugurated as part of a larger scheme of expanding rail transport in Mexico.
-Though then-president Andrés Manuel López Obrador denied that the new Tren Interoceánico project was intended to compete with the Panama Canal, droughts affecting the canal mean Line Z may serve as an alternative route for freight transport between the Atlantic and Pacific oceans.
+In 2024, President Claudia Sheinbaum announced plans for the construction of several new passenger rail corridors to be constructed in four phases: